ds300/derivablejs/README.md

 ## Future Work

 1. Dynamic graph optimization. e.g. collapsing derivation branches of frequently-executed reactions into one derivation.
 This would be similar to JIT tracing sans optimization, and could make enormous derivation graphs more feasible (i.e. change propagation could become linear in the number of reactions rather than linear in the number of derivation nodes.
 It wouldn't work with parent inference though; you'd have to write derivations in the `y.derive(y => ...)` or `derive(x, y, z, (x, y, z) => ...)` fashions.
-So if you want to get ahead of the curve!
+So do that if you want to get ahead of the curve!
 2. Investigate whether asynchronous transactions are possible, or indeed desirable.
 3. I've got a feeling one of the whole-graph traversals mentioned in [Tradeoffs](#tradeoffs) can be eliminated while maintaining all the goodness Havelock currently provides, but it would involve a lot of extra caching and it won't even be needed if (1) turns out to be fruitful, so I'll try that first.

 ## Contributing

-I heartily welcome feature requests, bug reports, and general suggestions/criticism.
-I also welcome bugfixes via pull request.
+I heartily welcome feature requests, bug reports, and general suggestions/criticism on the github issue tracker.
+I also welcome bugfixes via pull request (please read CONTRIBUTING.md before sumbitting).

 ## Hire Me

 If this project is useful to you, consider supporting the author by giving him a new job!

 A little about me: I want to work with and learn from awesome software engineers while tackling deeply interesting engineering problems.
 The kinds of problems that have you waking up early because you can't wait to start thinking about them again.
 I've been on the fraying edges of NLP academia since finishing my CompSci BSc in 2013.
 First as a PhD student and then as a Research Fellow/Code Monkey thing.
-During that time I've done a lot of serious JVM data processing stuff using Clojure and Java, plus a whole bunch of full-stack web development.
+During that time I've done a lot of serious JVM data processing stuff using Clojure (<3) and Java, plus a whole bunch of full-stack web development.
 I like to read and daydream about compilers and VMs.
-I like to read novels which deftly say something touching about the human condition.
-I can juggle 7 balls.
-I play instruments and ride bicycles and watch stupid funny junk on youtube.
+I like to read novels which deftly say something touching about humans.
+I can juggle 7 balls a bit.
+I play musical instruments and ride bicycles and watch stupid funny junk on youtube.
 I have an obscenely cool sister (seriously it's just not fair on the rest of us).
-I'm free from November and would love to move to Berlin or Copenhagen, but would consider remote work or moving anywhere in Western Europe for the right job.
+I'm free from November and would be willing to move anywhere in Western Europe for the right job.